pearswick/calspy/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+DM me on Signal: pearswick.01

 ## License